ursky/SnapT/README.md

 ### Note: SnapT is under early development.
 Use at your own risk.

-**Current SnapT version = 0.1**.
-To update, run `conda install -c ursky snapt=0.1`
+**Current SnapT version = 0.2**.
+To update, run `conda install -c ursky snapt=0.2`

 # SnapT - **S**mall **n**cRNA **a**nnotation **p**ipeline for **t**ranscriptomic data

  SnapT is a small non-coding RNA discovery pipeline.
 SnapT leverages transcriptomic or metatranscriptimic data to find, annotate, and quantify intergenic and anti-sense sRNA transcripts.
+To do this, SnapT aligns reads from a stranded RNAseq experiment to the reference (meta)genome, and then assembles the reads into transcripts.
+The transcripts are then intersected with the genome annotation as well as open reading frames to select for only transcripts that fall on non-coding regions, and further filtered to produce a final set of predicted small ncRNAs:
+ 1. Intergenic transcripts must be at least 30nt away from any gene or ORF on both strands
+ 2. Antisense transcripts must be 30nt away from any gene on their strand, but overlap with a gene on the opposite strand by at least 10nt.
+ 3. Small peptides (<100nt) are not counted as a genes if they are encoded in a transcript that is more than 3 times their length.
+ 4. Predicted non-coding transcripts near contig edges are discarded due to mis-annotation potential.
+ 5. Small ncRNAs must be between 50nt and 500nt in length
+ 6. The transcripts must not have signifficant homology with any protein in the NCBI_NR database (query cover>30%, Bitscore>50, evalue<0.0001, and identity>30%).

 ## SnapT pipeline workflow
  ![SnapT small ncRNA annotation pipeline](https://i.imgur.com/rc1GJz2.png)